 Born in 1954 in New Jersey, Brauntuch graduated from the California Institute of the Arts with a Bachelor of Fine Arts.
 He currently divides his time between New York, NY and Austin, TX.
-His work has been exhibited both nationally and internationally for over forty years.
+His work has been exhibited both nationally and internationally for over 30 years.

-Brauntuch exhibited in the seminal show “Pictures” at Artists Space in 1977 in New York, along with Jack Goldstein, Robert Longo, Philip Smith, and Sherrie Levine.
-His works are held in numerous private and public collections including the Pinault Foundation in Paris; The Museum of Modern Art; the Whitney Museum of American Art; The Metropolitan Museum of Art; the Museum of Contemporary Art, Los Angeles; The Hirshhorn Museum and Sculpture Garden; The San Francisco Museum of Modern Art; The Dallas Museum of Art; The San Diego Contemporary Arts Museum; and the Israel Museum in Jerusalem.
-Brauntuch's work was included in “Day for Night,” the 2006 Whitney Biennial in New York.
-In the summer of 2007 a survey exhibition of his work from 1990 – 2007 was exhibited at the Magasin-Centre National d'Art Contemporain in Grenoble, France.
-In 2009, his work was included in “The Pictures Generation, 1974-1984,” at The Metropolitan Museum of Art.
-In 2010, JRP/Ringier published a monograph book of works from 1975-2008.
-His work was recently featured in “Where Art Might Happen: The Early Years of CalArts” at the Kestner Gesellschaft in Hannover, Germany, which travels to the Kunsthaus Graz in Austria in 2020.
+Brauntuch exhibited in the seminal show Picture at Artists Space in New York, along with Jack Goldstein, Robert Longo, Philip Smith, and Sherrie Levine.
+His works are held in numerous private and public collections including the Pinault Foundation in Paris; The Museum of Modern Art; the Whitney Museum of American Art; The Metropolitan Museum of Art; The Contemporary Arts Museum, Los Angeles; The Hirshhorn Museum and Sculpture Garden; The San Francisco Museum of Modern Art; The Dallas Museum of Art; The San Diego Contemporary Arts Museum, San Diego; and the Israel Museum in Jerusalem.